UTS-eResearch/data_directory_cataloger/README.md

 A "Metadata Warnings" section will be shown if there are README.yaml files that are possibly missing a metadata field, or if a sub-directory is missing a README.yaml

+TODO Each of those might even have different metadata fields.

 ## Writing your Initial README.yaml Files